k0nsl/k0nsl_blog/_pages/bought-korean-car.md

 <h3>Home Electronics</h3>
 This subject is so huge, I will only state a few facts and leave it at that.
-The Japanese did´nt know how to spell `radio´ until they stole their first Grundig in the middle fifties.
+The Japanese didn't know how to spell `radio´ until they stole their first Grundig in the middle fifties.
 Germany´s home electronics industry was stupendous, there is no other word.
 The Japanese bought every German stereo set, every turntable, every loud speaker, every tape deck, every type of